truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/ManageGlobal2FASCALE.md

 Global Two-factor authentication (2FA) is great for increasing security.

-TrueNAS offers global 2FA to ensure that entities cannot use a compromised administrator root password to access the administrator interface.
+TrueNAS offers global 2FA to ensure that entities cannot use a compromised administrator or root password to access the administrator interface.

 {{< include file="/static/includes/AdvancedSettingsWarningSCALE.md" >}}